The Mall at Prince George's

 The Mall at Prince George's is anchored by Five Below, TJ Maxx, Ross Dress For Less, Marshalls, Macy's, and Target.
 It is currently owned and managed by PREIT.

 History

 The mall opened as an open-air shopping center in 1959, known as the Prince George's Plaza (PGP).
-It was expanded several times and was enclosed in the late-1970s.
+It was expanded several times and was enclosed circa 1977.
 It was known as Prince Georges Plaza until November 14, 2004, when it was renamed to its current name of The Mall at Prince George's following an extensive renovation.

 Hecht Company

 The opening of the Plaza's Hecht Company store on November 2, 1958, signaled the opening of Prince George's Plaza.
 It was the fourth D.C.-area store in the rapidly growing chain.
 An estimated 3,000 persons attended the opening for ceremonial speeches and the ribbon-cutting.
 The principal speaker was Maryland Gov. Theodore R. McKeldin.
 The governor purchased a six-foot aluminum ladder from the Hecht Company, which he said he would use in his recently purchased home in Baltimore.
 At the opening, Hecht's occupied nearly one-third of the 600000 sqft of business space, and developers anticipated 60 other stores.
 There was parking for some 4,000 cars.

 In September 2006, the store was converted into a Macy's, following the disbandment of Hecht's.